biopragmatics/oquat/docs/unknowns/source/pw.md

 | OneLook:www.onelook..com        |        1 | [PW:0000706](http://purl.obolibrary.org/obo/PW_0000706)                                                                                                                                                                                                                                          |
 | OneLook:http://wwwonelook.com   |        1 | [PW:0001058](http://purl.obolibrary.org/obo/PW_0001058)                                                                                                                                                                                                                                          |

-## `OneLoook` (1)
+## `OneLoook`

+There are 1 usages of `OneLoook` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OneLoook)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OneLoook).

 | curie                           |   usages | nodes                                                   |
 |---------------------------------|----------|---------------------------------------------------------|
 | OneLoook:http://www.onelook.com |        1 | [PW:0001038](http://purl.obolibrary.org/obo/PW_0001038) |

-## `Onelook` (3)
+## `Onelook`

+There are 3 usages of `Onelook` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Onelook)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Onelook).

 | curie                           |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|